mirfatif/Fyrypt/README.md

 Apps connecting (or trying to connect) to any domains on the internet are logged here.
 Sorry developers ☹️

 Optionally encrypted DNS queries (DoH / DoT) can also be logged.
 But we do not do DPI to find out what the packets contain.
 Only a guess is made based on their destination.
 It may give false positives.
 For instance, https://cloudflare-dns.com hosts both the web service and the DoH service.
 So if you open the webpage, Fyrypt considers it a DoH query.
 But such instances are rare.

+DNS queries are cached so that the boring IP addresses in the logs can be shown as beautiful domain names.
+You can configure in the Settings how long the cached entries should be kept.

 ---